 Dr. Miller works with people of all ages experiencing one or more of the following conditions:

 • Hand and wrist pain

 • Stress management

-• Arthritic and autoimmune diseases
+• Arthritic conditions

-• Low energy / fatigue (from not enough energy to chronic fatigue syndrome)
+• Low energy / fatigue

 The first appointment is typically 90 minutes.

 A typical follow up exam is 60 minutes.
 However, 45-minute follow-ups are offered in the event that 60 minutes isn’t necessary.
 This is decided between the Dr. Miller and the patient.